AFMAO awarded AFDW outstanding chaplain corps team award

 |0

-This work, AFMAO awarded AFDW outstanding chaplain corps team award [Image 3 of 3], by Jason Minto, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFMAO awarded AFDW outstanding chaplain corps team award, by SSgt Alyssa Day, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT